School strike action in the UK

-School places in England: applications, allocations and appeals (486 KB , PDF)
+School admissions in England (380 KB , PDF)

 This briefing paper provides an overview of how places are allocated at state-funded schools in England, and how parents and carers apply for places for their children.
 It covers the legislative framework, school application processes, and appealing against a decision to refuse a place at an individual school.